-Penn State receives over 70,000 first-year student applications, so what can you do to ensure your application is as competitive as possible?
+Penn State receives over 100,000 first-year student applications, so what can you do to ensure your application is as competitive as possible?

-In order to meet the application deadlines outlined below, you have to submit a complete application by the provided date.
+To meet the application deadlines outlined below, you have to submit a complete application by the provided date.
 The important application dates are:

-|Term||Application Available||Application Submission Date||Admission Notification by:||Deadline for Student Notification of Enrollment|
+|Decision Plan||Application Available||Application Submission Date||Admission Notification by:||Deadline for Student Notification of Enrollment|

-|Spring Semester||June 1||November 1||Mid-December||Refer to offer notification|
+|Rolling Admission||June 1||December 1||Mid-December||Refer to offer notification|

 Students are most competitive for their intended campus and/or major if they follow the schedule outlined above.
 But many of our campuses, with the exception of University Park, accept applications throughout the spring and summer and notify applicants of their admission on a rolling basis.
 Contact your campus of interest to inquire about applying.